nuxeo/nuxeo-dotnet-client/README.md

 Please check the tests on *test/TCK* for more usage examples and the [tutorial](#tutorial) and the end of this document.

 A demo app making use of this client is also available [here](https://github.com/nuxeo/nuxeo-dotnet-browser).

-## Running the Tests ##

-This project includes a Test Compatibility Kit (TCK) covering several tests on the client.
-In order for the tests to run, there must be an instance of the Nuxeo Server running, loading *nuxeo-automation-test-7.10-SNAPSHOT.jar*.

-Before building and running the tests, the server's IP address should be updated in the *test/TCK/Config.cs* file.

-#### On Windows ####

-1. Build the version of the TCK you want to test, by either running `tools\BuildDnx.ps1` or  `tools\BuildNet45.ps1`.

-2. Run the TCK with `tools\TestDnx.ps1` or `tools\TestNet45.ps1`

-#### On Mac OS or Linux ###

-On the solution folder, run:

-1. `dnu restore` to download all dependencies

-2. `cd test/TCK` to move to the TCK folder

-3. `dnx test` to run all tests

-## Known Issues ##

-There is currently a bug where DELETE requests are sent as GET on Linux and Mac OS only, which prevents operations such as deleting documents and drop batches from working.
-This issue was reported [here](https://github.com/dotnet/corefx/issues/4134). **This bug causes 5 out of 9 tests of the TCK to fail**, on the last stage where all temporary files are deleted.
-.

 ## Tutorial ##